atahabaki/svg2images/README.md

 ## Customizations:

 - [ ] CLI arguments for SVG document (width, height, animation duration, and frame rate)
-- [ ] CLI arguments for exporting the file
+- [x] CLI arguments for exporting the file (Already done...)
-- [ ] CLI argument for input file for html
+- [x] CLI argument for input file for html
-- [ ] CLI argument for input file for svg